ziasultan2/birthday-mail/README.md

 Without docker environment you can run the following command to run the project
+ - You will need to have redis installed as it's required to run celery

 1. pip install -r requirements.txt
 2. python manage.py runserver 0.0.0.0:8000